 If someone in your workplace makes accepting sexual behavior a condition for staying employed or receiving work benefits, or if sexual behavior interferes with your ability to work, you likely have a potential sexual harassment case.

 Your employer can be liable for the sexual misconduct of co-workers, supervisors, clients, and customers.
 Sexual harassment could be one instance of inappropriate touching or many brief instances of unwelcome, offensive comments.

 If you’re uncomfortable with the sexual behavior in your workplace, don’t worry about whether it looks like what you perceive to be sexual harassment.
-A Winston-Salem sexual harassment lawyer can help you understand your options as to the behaviors in your workplace and guide you through the legal process to make them stop.
+A Winston-Salem, North Carolina sexual harassment lawyer can help you understand your options as to the behaviors in your workplace and guide you through the legal process to make them stop.